What Is SCIM Provisioning and How It Works

 Key Takeaways

-SCIM stands for System for Cross-domain Identity Management.
+SCIM stands for System for Cross-domain identity management.
 It's an open standard protocol that unifies and normalizes how employee identity data is stored, synchronized, and managed across your cloud ecosystem.

 Here's why SCIM matters to IT leaders: Most organizations already have robust access controls, authorization policies, and security frameworks in place.
 The challenge isn't building governance from scratch; it's extending what you already have seamlessly into your cloud applications.